 A common statement by the unchurched is that the church if full of hypocrites.
 In response churchies will often reply, "you can still come and join us, one extra won't make much difference."
 Hypocrisy is seen as saying one thing, but doing another.
-The church is often seen to take a high moral stand on social issues, but then to soften that stand for its own advantage. (eg. the protection of pederasts in the ranks).
+The church is often seen to take a high moral stand on social issues, but then to soften that stance for its own advantage.
+The protection of pederasts in our ranks is sickening.

 Recently, I was taking a Bible class when a teenager asked me a question about an issue I knew very little about.
 She asked whether it wasn't hypocritical for the church to take a stand against the liquor trade, but then to change church law to allow a particular church to lease some property for a licensed restaurant.
 I said I was under the impression that church law prohibited the sale of alcohol on church property, and I thought that was that.
 In the end, she was right.
 We had changed the law for commercial reasons.
 Principles were set aside for financial gain.
 A young student had observed our hypocrisy and so God's name was blasphemed.